Identification of Hip and Knee Joint Impedance During the Swing Phase of Walking: Conclusion

 \section{Conclusion}

-We developed a lower limb perturbator (LOPER) with a high force tracking bandwidth a effect on the unperturbed walking pattern, which was smaller than the within subject variability.
+We developed a lower limb perturbator (LOPER) with a high force tracking bandwidth and with an effect on the unperturbed walking pattern that was smaller than the within subject variability.
 The developed identification method was able to predict the responses at the hip and knee with high accuracy as presented by the high VAF values we found.
 With the LOPER device, we were able to obtain first estimates of hip and knee joint impedance during walking.

-Although there are still challenges to overcome, methods to determine joint impedance during walking are relevant for the development of robotic gait trainers, prosthesis and orthotics, and exoskeletons for people with neurological impairments.
-Moreover, assessment of joint impedance in people with neurological impairments can be used to develop training protocols and track progress during therapy.